 - 1. Students who have met the prerequisites of a course they intend to enroll in by earning a grade of C or higher in a lower-level course at West Hills College Lemoore or in an articulated course from another educational institution. - 2.
-In all cases, the exemption for assessment listed above is available only to students who provide official records or transcripts to the Counseling Office before registration.
+In all cases, the exemption for assessment listed above is available only to students who provide official records or transcripts to the Director of Admissions and Records before registration.